-Basic information about the tax-benefit system
+1.1 Basic information about the tax-benefit system

 - The tax-benefit system is unified.
 There are no exceptions. - The tax system can be generally changed in January each year.
-Main benefit changes happen at the same time, but may also be implemented in June. - Retirement age is different depending on age of the person, for women it also depends on the number of raised children.
-The pension age has been increasing by two months for men and four months for women for each year since 1996 until the end of 2012 when it reached the maximum of 68 years for all persons born in 1983.
-The retirement age for persons born after 1983 will be further increased by 2 months per year of birth. - Minimum school leaving age is 15; a dependent child is classified as a child that has not yet finished compulsory schooling and until 26 if he or she is training for future employment; or, alternatively, if the child cannot train for future employment because of injury, long-term illness or if the child is not able to work. - The means-tested benefit system assesses entitlement according to benefit unit income.
+Main benefit changes happen at the same time, but may also be implemented in June. - Retirement age is different depending on the age of the person, for women it also depends on the number of raised children.
+The pension age has been increasing by two months for men and four months for women for each year since 1996 until the end of 2036 when it will reach the maximum of 65 years for all persons born in 1971.
+Minimum school leaving age is 15.
+A dependent child is classified as a child that has not yet finished compulsory schooling, or until 26 years old if he or she is training for future employment; or, alternatively, if the child cannot train for future employment because of injury, long-term illness or if the child is not able to work. - The means-tested benefit system assesses entitlement according to benefit unit income.
 The benefit unit is the nuclear family the couple (cohabiting or married) or single adult plus any dependent children.

-1.1 Social Benefits
+1.2 Social Benefits